Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "forever" - 99999 seconds
 			"Fast Cooldown"				"0"

+			// The Mutant Tank dashes to damage nearby survivors after incapacitating or killing a survivor.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 99999.0
+			// --
+			// Keywords:
+			// "weakest" - 1.0 damage
+			// "strongest" - 99999.0 damage
+			"Fast Dash"				"0.0"

+			// The Mutant Tank has this many chances out of 100.0% to trigger the dash ability.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			// --
+			// Keywords:
+			// "never" - 0% chance
+			// "sometimes"/"unlikely"/"seldom" - 33.3% chance
+			// "maybe" - 50% chance
+			// "often"/"likely"/"frequently" - 66.6% chance
+			// "always" - 100% chance
+			"Fast Dash Chance"			"33.3"

+			// The Mutant Tank's dash ability damages survivors that are within this range.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1.0 (Closest)
+			// Maximum: 99999.0 (Farthest)
+			// --
+			// Keywords:
+			// "closest" - 1.0 range
+			// "farthest" - 99999.0 range
+			"Fast Dash Range"			"150.0"

 			// The Mutant Tank's ability effects last this long.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.